godotjs/javascript/README.md

 - [Using third-party libraries from npm](https://github.com/GodotExplorer/ECMAScriptDemos/tree/master/npm_module)
 - Multi-thread support with Worker API
 - Full code completion support for all Godot APIs including signals and enumerations
-- Debug in Visual Studio Code with the [plugin](https://marketplace.visualstudio.com/items?itemName=geequlim.godot-javascript-debug)
+- Debug in Visual Studio Code with the [plugin](https://marketplace.visualstudio.com/items?itemName=geequlim.godot-javascript-debug) - currently not available for 4.x

 ## Installation

 No installation or setup necessary.
-The binaries for download are the complete, usable Godot editor and engine with Javascript/Typescript language support.
+The binaries for download are the complete, usable Godot editor and engine with JavaScript/TypeScript language support.

-### Download
+## Download

-You can try the pre-compiled binaries from the [release page](https://github.com/GodotExplorer/ECMAScript/releases)
-You can also get the binaries with lastest commits from the [github build action result](https://github.com/GodotExplorer/ECMAScript/actions)
+You can try the pre-compiled binaries from the [release page](https://github.com/GodotExplorer/ECMAScript/releases) or get the binaries with the latest commits from the [GitHub build action result](https://github.com/GodotExplorer/ECMAScript/actions).

 ## Compilation

 1. Clone the source code of [godot](https://github.com/godotengine/godot)
 2. Clone this module and put it into `godot/modules/` and make sure the folder name of this module is `javascript`
-3. [Recompile the godot engine](https://docs.godotengine.org/en/3.3/development/compiling/index.html) **(Only MinGW is supported on Windows for now!)**
+3. [Recompile the godot engine](https://docs.godotengine.org/en/4.1/development/compiling/index.html) - Use ``scons`` with those additional options ``warnings=extra werror=yes module_text_server_fb_enabled=yes`` to show all potential errors

 ![Build Godot with ECMAScript](https://github.com/GodotExplorer/ECMAScript/workflows/Build%20Godot%20with%20ECMAScript/badge.svg)